 Let’s imagine that you have already got a few testimonials using the above-mentioned recommendations.
 Now it’s time for the next stage: make use of quality customer feedback.
 Sometimes companies don’t benefit from gathered clients’ opinions at full capacity.
 First, you should take a deep look at the feedback, categorize and share it with your product team or your customer support center.
 Then, here are a few ways you can benefit from streamlined clients’ feedback:

 1. Display positive testimonials

 Displaying customer feedback is a powerful marketing technique called ‘social proof’.
 Social proof featured on your website has numerous advantages.
 First, it’s recognition for the customers who have left reviews.
 What’s more, social proof encourages other prospects to trust your company and convert.
-Testimonial & rating platforms like Trust automatically gather and display your testimonials as Notification Widget, Onpage Badges or Clickable Snippet.
+Testimonial & rating platforms like Trust automatically gather and display your testimonials as notification popups, widgets or a rating badge.

 2. Use negative reviews to demonstrate your problem-solving skills